All blog posts

 Pieter-Jan, thank you for allowing us to come and visit your office here in the heart of Ghent, the office of OTA Insight.
 What exactly are you doing here?

-OTA is mainly active in the hospitality sector.
-So we work with hotels and hotel chains as a fairly young and very fast-growing software company.
-We help these companies to be able to set the right price for their products, i.e. classic hotel rooms, every day.
-But also to be able to offer them on the right channels.
-From B&B in the Ardennes to the Hilton in Paris and New York.
-All of that is discussed here.
+OTA is primarily active in the hospitality sector.
+As a relatively young and rapidly growing software company, we work with hotels and hotel chains.
+We help these companies set the right price for their products, from traditional hotel rooms, every day.
+We also help them offer them through the right channels.
+From B&Bs in the Ardennes to Hiltons in Paris and New York, we cover it all.

 The hospitality sector - super interesting!
 What exactly is your role here in the office?

-I have the office manager here.
-In Ghent I am the jack-of-all-trades.
-From a new toilet brush that needs to be ordered to the contact with the owners of the buildings or our investors who come to visit and whom we have to welcome, arrange that meeting, order food and drinks, ...
+I'm the office manager here.
+In Ghent, I'm the jack-of-all-trades.
+From ordering a new toilet brush to contacting building owners or our visiting investors who we need to welcome, organizing meetings, ordering food and drinks, and so on.

 It seems like a super varied job to me.
 If we take you on a very random day in the love.
 What can your day look like?

-My week is really divided between practical and organizational work and then some administration.
-On Mondays and Fridays it is mainly practical - starting or closing the week, preparing for the next week.
-Filling fridges, making sure the suppliers are on time for the food and drinks and so on.
-But also agree with the cleaning lady that we have this event this week or that we have people visiting.
-On the other hand, there is also administration.
+My week is really divided between practical and organizational work, and then some administration.
+Mondays and Fridays are mostly practical—starting or ending the week, preparing for the following week.
+Filling the refrigerators, making sure the suppliers arrive on time for food and drinks, and so on.
+But also arranging with the cleaning lady that we have this event this week or that we have visitors.
+On the other hand, there's also administration.

 It seems like a super varied job to me.
 If we take you on a very random day in the love.
 What can your day look like?

-That fluctuates a lot.
-On a Monday it is still quite busy because we offer pastries.
-On Fridays it's already a bit quieter.
-But we really go for full flexibility, so everyone can come here four or five days a week.
-Or if you agree with your lead that three days a week is enough, none of that is a problem.
-On average, there are between 40 and 80 employees per day.
-With peaks, that's above 100 and they all need to have food and drink.
+It fluctuates enormously.
+On Mondays, it's still quite busy because we offer pastries.
+On Fridays, it's a bit quieter.
+But we really aim for complete flexibility, so anyone can come four or five days a week.
+Or if you agree with your lead that three days a week is sufficient, that's no problem at all.
+On average, between 40 and 80 employees are present each day.
+During peak hours, that number can exceed 100, and they all need food and drinks.

-They would be lonely and they would have less food and water.
-But office management is one of those things that means something different for one company than for another.
-Traditionally, this is more of an HR role, an administrative role.
-Here, it's really more of a role of practically arranging the office, taking care of the people and making sure everything runs smoothly.
-I try to take away all practical concerns or solve them quickly so that the others can do their job properly.
+They would become lonely and have less food and drink.
+But office management is such a unique thing that means different things at different companies.
+Traditionally, it's more HR, an administrative role.
+Here, it's really more about practically managing the office, taking care of the people, and ensuring everything runs smoothly.
+I try to alleviate all practical concerns or resolve them quickly so the others can do their jobs well.

-Blessed, that seems like a really cool job to me.
-But I don't think you really have a 'normal' office either.
-I've been peeping around behind corners here every now and then and I've seen a few crazy things pass by.
-But I'll leave the honor to you - What crazy features does your office have here?
+Wow, that sounds like a really cool job.
+But I don't think you have a "normal" office either.
+I've been peeking around corners here a few times and have seen some crazy things.
+But I'll leave the honors to you - what crazy features does your office have here?

-Crazy features, we mainly want to keep the office fun.
-From the swings there to the ball pool here, we have VR Rooms that we are installing, but also a decent kitchen, refectory and dining area where everyone can sit quietly.
-Nice corners, like we are here, to be able to work or do meet-ups.
-Suppose you want to sit quietly with your headphones, then you can isolate yourself a bit.
+Crazy features, we especially want to keep the office fun.
+We have everything from the swings over there to the ball pit here, VR rooms we're installing, but also a stylish kitchen, refectory, and dining area where everyone can relax.
+Cozy nooks, like the ones we have here, for working or meeting up.
+Suppose you want to sit quietly with your headphones on, you can seclude yourself a bit.
 You name it.

-We are installing a secret meeting room where when you pull a book, a wall opens.
+We're installing a secret meeting room where, if you pull on a book, a wall opens.
 We have a music meeting room full of instruments.
-There are agreements about it - they are not allowed to start jamming in the middle of the day.
-It is before the hours, during the afternoon or after the hours.
+There are some rules about it: they're not allowed to start jamming there in the middle of the day.
+It's before hours, during the afternoon or after hours.
 Because otherwise, yes.
-In addition, meeting rooms and meeting and working are of course the priority here.
+Besides, meeting rooms, and meetings and work are, of course, the priority here.

 But the key question we really have is - why the hell are you investing in a ball pit in the office?